Discover the best day trips from Madrid with this handy guide. 15 brilliant locations you need to check out on your next trip to the Spanish capital.

 Had your fair share of fun in Madrid?
-While I’m not quite sure that it’s possible to tire of Madrid’s cobbled streets and charming eateries, each to their own, I guess.
+While I’m not quite sure that it’s possible to tire of Madrid’s cobbled streets and charming eateries, there comes a time when you want to see something a little different.

-Enough of the chit chat – from the first capital of Spain in Toledo to the world-famous Barcelona, these are the best places to visit near Madrid.
+Enough of the chit chat – from the first capital of Spain (that’s Toledo in case you hadn’t guessed) to the world-famous Barcelona, add these brilliant places to your itinerary.

 Toledo